Jonas Basanavičius: Later life

-Death
+Death and burial

 Basanavičius fell in his home on 5 February 1927.
 He refused to go to a hospital until he completed certain writing.
 At the hospital of the Lithuanian Sanitary Aid Society, he was diagnosed with bladder and lung infections that his body was failing to fight.
 On 16 February 1927, the 9th anniversary of Lithuania's independence, he discussed matters of the Lithuanian Scientific Society and expressed wishes to attend the independence celebrations.
 He died that day at 6:50 pm.
 The Lithuanian government declared five-day mourning and sent a 12-member delegation to his funeral.

-He was buried in Rasos Cemetery on 21 February.
+Due to the tense relations between the two countries, Poland's approval was uncertain.
+Despite these concerns, the Polish authorities did not impose any obstacles.
+The Lithuanian delegation did not travel through Riga, as had been customary for journeys between the two countries, but instead crossed a usually closed border.
+The Lithuanians arrived at the border station of Zawiasy (now Lazdėnai), where a specially arranged first-class train awaited to transport them to Vilnius.
+There, they were welcomed by members of the Lithuanian community, Danielius Alseika and Jurgis Šlapelis.
+Moreover, any Lithuanian citizen who wished to attend the funeral and arrived at the border was also to be allowed entry into Poland.

+The Lithuanian delegation included representatives of academia, culture, and politics.
+Among them were: Mykolas Biržiška, Kazimieras Jokantas, Steponas Kairys, Jonas Vileišis, Fr.
+Juozas Tumas-Vaižgantas, Izidorius Tamošaitis, Zigmas Žemaitis, Augustinas Janulaitis, Antanas Sodeika, Vladislava Grigaitienė-Polovinskaitė, and the Bishop of Kaišiadorys, Juozapas Kukta.